Ezku/equanimous-tribble/content/3-empirical-study/3-findings/2-erq2/2-journeys.md

 > :   "Yes, we have this very very long wishlist.
 I went this through with Marko and Harri that [Marketing] will go through all the items and put them to [marketing]... they'll get a top 10 priority and the rest is still wishlist... when there's top10 we can maybe take one off [the top]"
 > :   "So, outbox, longstanding"
 > :   "yeah, we need to see that this is ... [done]"

+The team encounters a work item that describes an improvement which they do not think is a fire but that they themselves consider more important than a product owner prioritising the wishlist would.
+TECH WISHING WELL created
+Primary: conflicting needs of different stakeholders.
+Secondary: existing model does not allow reflecting stakeholders.

 > 23:05
 > :   "What if we implement that users can actually remove their accounts?...
 No they cannot and it's a huge overhead that we mail them back to verify"